 - Gunn, C., & Donald, C. (2015).
 Mapping analytics data to the learning design cycle to promote evidence-informed teaching practice.
 Paper presented at Australasian Learning Analytics Summer Institute (ALASI) 2015, Sydney, Australia.
 26 November - 27 November 2015.
 ALASI 2015: Australasian Learning Analytics Summer Institute.

 - Gunn, C., McDonald, J., Donald, C., Milne, J., Nichols, M., & Heinrich, E. (2015).
 A practitioner’s guide to learning analytics.
 In T. Reiners, B. R. von Konsky, D. Gibson, V. Chang, L. Irving, K. Clarke (Eds.)
 Globally connected, digitally enabled.
 Proceedings ascilite 2015, 672-675.
 Perth, Australia.

 - Donald, C., & Ramsay, E. (2014).
 Designing for learning in the MOOC environment: Early experiences at the University of Auckland.
 Paper presented at Rhetoric and Reality: Critical perspectives on educational technology: Ascilite, Dunedin, New Zealand.
 23 November - 26 November 2014.

 - Miller, G., & Donald, C. (2014).
-Investigations into Students’ Information Sourcing Patterns in a Postgraduate Blended Learning Course.
-Paper presented at 2014 Australasian Association for Engineering Education Conference (AAEE2014), Wellington.
+Investigations into students’ information sourcing patterns in a postgraduate blended learning course.
+Paper presented at Australasian Association for Engineering Education Conference (AAEE 2014), Wellington, New Zealand.
 8 December - 10 December 2014.
-Engineering the Knowledge Economy: Collaboration, Engagement & Employability.
-Related URL.
+25th Annual Conference of the Australasian Association for Engineering Education: Engineering the Knowledge Economy: Collaboration, Engagement& Employability.

 Other University of Auckland co-authors: Garry Miller